 Who is the new pope?
 American Cardinal Robert Prevost becomes Pope Leo XIV

-After just one day of seclusion in the Vatican, cardinals ended the 2025 papal conclave with the election of a new pontiff.
+After less than 24 hours of seclusion in the Vatican, cardinals ended the 2025 papal conclave with the election of a new pontiff.
 The man chosen, Cardinal Robert Prevost, will be known as Pope Leo XIV — the first pope ever from the United States.

 Here's what to know about him.